Privacy

 We process dental professionals’ personal data in connection with the DCS as it is necessary to carry out our statutory functions.

-Where we process dental professionals’ special category personal data or criminal conviction data in connection with the DCS, we do so because it is necessary in delivering our statutory functions and is in the substantial public interest.
+Where we process dental professionals’ special category personal data or criminal offence data in connection with the DCS, we do so because it is necessary in delivering our statutory functions and is in the substantial public interest.

 Patients are not obliged to make use of the DCS.
 However, where a patient decides to make use of the service, the dental professional is obliged to engage in the process which includes providing information.
 Failure to do so may lead to fitness to practise proceedings.